Clinical Thermophysiology: New Hypotheses and Emerging Concepts — Special Issue

 Romanovsky AA, Guest Editor

 This special issue wais published as the proceedings of the mini-symposium on Clinical Thermophysiology: New Hypotheses and Emerging Concepts (Portland, Oregon, USA, August 25, 1996).
 The issue includes a preface and six symposium papers.
-These papers are available at the journal's site (restricted access).
 For papers from the Romanovsky lab published in this issue, you can view PubMed records and request reprints from the Publications page (http://www.feverlab.net/toll-free.htm).

 Preface